-TABLE 4.14-4

-Injuries and Fatalit ies - Natural Gas Transmission Pipeli ines (2015-2019)
+Injuries and Fatal ities - Natural Gas Transmission Pipeli nes (2015-2019) a

 Year Injuries Fatalities

 2015 16 6

 2016 3 3

 2017 3 3

 2018 7 1

 2019 8 1

-a All data acquired from PHMSA sig nificant incident files (PHMSA, 2020)

 To provide a relative measure of the industry-wide safety of natural gas transmission pipelines, the nationwide totals of accidental fatalities from various anthropogenic and natural hazards are listed in table 4.14-5.
 However, direct comparisons between accident categories should be made cautiously because individual exposures to hazards are not uniform among all categories.
 The data nonetheless indicate a low risk of death due to incidents involving natural gas transmission pipelines compared to the other categories.
 Furthermore, the fatality rate is much lower than the fatalities from natural hazards such as lightning, tornadoes, or floods.